wuwbobo2021/random-picker/README.md

 Current version of this program is able to load table files created by [the old C++ version](https://github.com/wuwbobo2021/random-picker/releases/tag/0.1), just for comparing their behaviors.

-This project is looking for new maintainers having more knowledge and interests in this topic.
+This crate is looking for new maintainers having more knowledge and interests in this topic.